Khokon-Chandra/hkchecklist/README.md

 composer dump-autoload --optimize
 ```

-#### Step 11: Set Up Queue Worker (Alternative to Cron)
+#### Step 11: Set Up Queue Worker (Optional)

-For better performance, set up a supervisor or use cPanel's process manager to keep the queue worker running:
+For better performance, you can set up a supervisor or use cPanel's process manager to keep the queue worker running:

 ```bash
 php artisan queue:work --daemon
 ```

 Or configure via cPanel's **"Process Manager"** if available.

+**Note:** Queue processing is optional.
+The application will function without a continuous queue worker, though some background tasks may be delayed.

 ---